Background to the projects

 2021: Lambeth launched a private beta for a Lawful Development Certificate applications service.
 Residents and local businesses were invited to test them.
 Lambeth had the largest response from these users.

-2022: We launched the public beta Apply for Lawful Development service, running on PlanX services, live on our website.
+2022: Launch of the ODP website and combined project and bringing all the workstreams together under one umbrella of ODP – Open Digital Planning.
+We launched the public beta Apply for Lawful Development service, running on PlanX services, live on our website.
 We began testing a public beta version of BOPS.
-Launch of the ODP website and combined project

 Where we are now

-Our Apply for a Lawful Development Certificate service guides users through the application process for lawful development certificates (LDCs).
-LDCs are a form of planning application typically used to confirm whether work is permitted by legislation.
+Our Apply for a Lawful Development Certificate and Apply for Householder Planning Permission services guide users through the application process.
+Lawful development certificates (LDCs) are a form of planning application typically used to confirm whether work is permitted by legislation.

-The project continues to grow.
-Lambeth continues to work collaboratively with partners including Buckinghamshire, London Borough of Camden, Dacorum Borough Council, Doncaster Metropolitan Borough Council, Gloucester City Council, Medway Council, Newcastle City Council and London Borough of Southwark.
+Lambeth continues to work collaboratively with partners including the City of London Corporation, Buckinghamshire, London Borough of Camden, Doncaster Metropolitan Borough Council, Gloucester City Council, Medway Council, Newcastle City Council and London Borough of Southwark.

 Our vision for the future